sohomdatta1/jsapi-challenges/README.md

 ## niteCTF 2023

-I intend to write two more challenges for niteCTF 2023 centered around cross-site leaks.
+I intend to write one more challenges for niteCTF 2023 centered around cross-site leaks.

 ## niteCTF 2022